Riddhish Herbals

 Couldn't load pickup availability

 Lindi Piper Churna (Pippali) is the dried fruit of Piper longum, the long pepper vine — one of the most frequently cited single herbs in all of Ayurveda.
-A pure single-herb powder: 100% Piper longum fruit, nothing added, 50 g.
+A pure single-herb powder: Piper longum fruit and nothing else, 50 g.

 The slender, cone-shaped catkins are harvested unripe, dried, and milled into this churna.
 In Gujarat the fruit is called Lindi Piper; in Sanskrit, Pippali.